thehanriver/ESP-Skills/skills/cluster-1/06/code/README.md

 # Code Readme

-I just inside the main file you will find skill6 and cmake file.
+Inside the main file, you will find skill6 and cmake file.

 Also
 - Please provide your name and date in any code submitted